hiCozyty/homelab/readme/base_homelab_setup.md

 -> only connect if RHEL host needs access to the internet for occasional updates -> otherwise, keep it disconnected from internet

-then turn VM off, to make sure that host does not have access to internet.
+Turn VM off, to make sure that host does not have access to internet.

-Then turn VM on , to make sure that host does have access to internet.
+Turn VM on , to make sure that host does have access to internet.

 Enable auto start for pfSense VM